MARKLINES GEN-AI

 Business Overview

--The Company develops and manufactures driveline and metal formed products and technologies for electric, hybrid and internal combustion vehicles across all vehicle segments.
+--The Company develops and manufactures driveline and metal formed products and technologies for the automotive industry.
+It features a powertrain-agnostic portfolio which supports electric, hybrid and internal combustion vehicles across all vehicle segments.

-• Driveline: Systems and components including front and rear axles, driveshafts, differential assemblies, clutch modules, balance shaft systems, disconnecting driveline technology, and electric and hybrid driveline products and systems.
+• Driveline: The segment develops and produces systems and components including front and rear axles, driveshafts, differential assemblies, clutch modules, balance shaft systems, disconnecting driveline technology, and electric and hybrid driveline products and systems.
+Its products are for vehicle segments including light trucks, SUVs, crossovers, passenger cars, and commercial vehicles.

-• Metal Forming: Engine, transmission, and driveline components including axle and transmission shafts, ring and pinion gears, differential gears and assemblies, connecting rods and variable valve timing products.
+• Metal Forming: The segment develops and produces engine, transmission, driveline and safety-critical components such as axle and transmission shafts, ring and pinion gears, differential gears and assemblies, connecting rods and variable valve timing products.
+The segment’s products serve the light vehicle, commercial vehicle, and off-highway vehicle segments, as well as industrial markets.

 Major Customers

 -The Company is the principal supplier of driveline components to GM for its full-size rear-wheel drive light trucks, SUVs and crossover vehicles manufactured in North America.
 It supplies a large percentage of GM’s rear axle, four-wheel drive, and all-wheel drive axles for these vehicle platforms.
-The Company also supplies GM with various products from its Metal Forming segments.
-Approximately 39% of the Company’s net sales in the fiscal year ended December 31, 2023 were sales to GM.
+The Company also supplies GM with various products from its Metal Forming segment.
+Approximately 44% of the Company’s net sales in the fiscal year ended December 31, 2025 were sales to GM.

 Shareholders

--The Company is listed on the New York Stock Exchange.
+-The Company is listed on the New York Stock Exchange and London Stock Exchange.

 Products